CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-fall-2021-syllabus.md

 ### Final Exam Scheduling

-There will be no "final exam" in this course.
+There will be a final test schedule by the university during the exam period.
 All activities will be completed during class time.

 ### Missed Tests and Other In-Class Activities